Close

 Software-as-a-Service

-SaaS solutions are cloud-based platforms with a subscription-based business model that give companies access to an eCommerce platform that is completely hosted and managed.
-These solutions are perfect for companies searching for a hassle-free option because they are scalable, affordable, and need little technical knowledge to set up and operate.
+SaaS solutions are cloud-based platforms with a subscription model that give companies a fully hosted and managed eCommerce system.
+They are perfect for businesses looking for a hassle-free option because they are scalable, affordable, and require little technical knowledge to set up and operate.

 Headless